dgroomes/cypher-playground/README.md

      ```

+## Notes

+The [AGE manual](https://age.apache.org/age-manual) is great.
+Here some quotes.

+> Cypher uses a Postgres namespace for every individual graph.
+It is recommended that no DML or DDL commands are
+> executed in the namespace that is reserved for the graph.

+> AGE uses a custom data type called agtype, which is the only data type returned by AGE.
+Agtype is a superset of Json
+> and a custom implementation of JsonB.

+> Cypher cannot be used in an expression, the query must exists in the FROM clause of a query.
+However, if the cypher
+> query is placed in a Subquery, it will behave as any SQL style query.

 ## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Add a Java client to the project.
-* [ ] What does it mean that AGE supports hybrid SQL-cypher querying?
+* [x] DONE What does it mean that AGE supports hybrid SQL-cypher querying?
 I know technically that's what I already have but
   it's just a `select * from`; it's a no-op.
 What is a more interesting example?
+  * The [*AGE beyond Cypher*](https://age.apache.org/age-manual/master/advanced/advanced_overview.html) section of the
+    docs gets into it.
+Update: ok I kind of get it.
 * [ ] Is there any way to port an existing relational table to a graph?
 Even if it is a hacky way to do it, I'd like to
   prove that you don't need to throw away your existing hard-earned data and modelling to adopt the graph way.
 * [ ] Consider building from source; might not be worth it.